Hayat373/Virtual-Neighborhood-Watch/README.md

 ### Safety Tips Sharing (CRUD)

-- **Create**: Users can submit safety tips that may help others in the community.
+- **Create**: admins can submit safety tips that may help others in the community.

-- **Read**: Users can browse all of their own submitted safety tips.
-Admins can view all tips submitted by users.
+- **Read**: admins can browse all of their own submitted safety tips. users can view all tips submitted by admins.

-- **Update**: Users can edit their submitted tips to keep information relevant and accurate.
+- **Update**: admins can edit their submitted tips to keep information relevant and accurate.

-- **Delete**: Users can remove their tips if they no longer apply.
-Admins have the ability to delete any tip.
+- **Delete**: admins can remove their tips.

 ## Group Members